 Lantau Island is the biggest island in Hong Kong.
 Although it’s mostly associated with the airport and Disneyland, it’s also home to some of the best beaches in Hong Kong.
 We’ve been fortunate to visit most of these beaches, and can confidently say that they make for amazing day-trips from the city.
 Also, each beach is unique in what it offers to visitors – from restaurants to activities, and even the vibe.

-The beaches on Lantau Island are located in the east, away from most of the residential areas.
-Separated by a mountain range in the middle of the island, the beaches here make you feel like you’re on a lonely island.
+The beaches on Lantau Island are located in the south-east, away from most of the residential areas.
+Separated by a mountain range in the middle of the island, the beaches here make you feel like you’re totally cut-off from civilisation.

 1. Cheung Sha Beach

 Cheung Sha Beach is our favourite beach on Lantau Island.
 Known for it’s expansive white sand beach, it’s got great places to eat, and plenty of things to do.
 The beach is divided into two parts, Lower Cheung Sha Beach and Upper Cheung Sha Beach.

 Lower Cheung Sha Beach is where all the restaurants and cafes are located.
 Spending a day here feels like you’re at a remote resort.
 Upper Cheung Sha Beach on the other hand is more secluded, and is great for running or walking.
 It’s also really long.
 The combined length of the beaches in 3 kms!

 There are plenty of beach activities and water sports rental facilities on Cheung Sha Beach, from kayaking to wind-surfing.
 Check out Long Coast Seasports on Lower Cheung Sha Beach.

 To get to Cheung Sha Beach from Hong Kong Island:

 - Catch the ferry to Mui Wo from Pier 6 at Central Ferry Pier.